Germany: German Confederation and Empire

 In the Gründerzeit period following the unification of Germany, Bismarck's foreign policy as chancellor of Germany secured Germany's position as a great nation by forging alliances and avoiding war.
 However, under Wilhelm II, Germany took an imperialistic course, leading to friction with neighbouring countries.
 A dual alliance was created with the multinational realm of Austria-Hungary; the Triple Alliance of 1882 included Italy.
 Britain, France and Russia also concluded alliances to protect against Habsburg interference with Russian interests in the Balkans or German interference against France.
 At the Berlin Conference in 1884, Germany claimed several colonies including German East Africa, German South West Africa, Togoland, and Kamerun.
 Later, Germany further expanded its colonial empire to include holdings in the Pacific and China.
-The colonial government in South West Africa (present-day Namibia), from 1904 to 1907, carried out the annihilation of the local Herero and Namaqua peoples as punishment for an uprising; this was the 20th century's first genocide.
+The colonial government in South West Africa (present-day Namibia), from 1904 to 1908, carried out the annihilation of the local Herero and Nama peoples as punishment for an uprising; this was the 20th century's first genocide.

 The assassination of Austria's crown prince on 28 June 1914 provided the pretext for Austria-Hungary to attack Serbia and trigger World War I. After four years of warfare, in which approximately two million German soldiers were killed, a general armistice ended the fighting.
-In the German Revolution (November 1918), Emperor Wilhelm II and the ruling princes abdicated their positions, and Germany was declared a federal republic.
+In the German Revolution (November 1918), Wilhelm II and the ruling princes abdicated their positions, and Germany was declared a federal republic.
 Germany's new leadership signed the Treaty of Versailles in 1919, accepting defeat by the Allies.
 Germans perceived the treaty as humiliating, which was seen by historians as influential in the rise of Adolf Hitler.
-Germany lost around 13% of its European territory and ceded all of its colonial possessions in Africa and the Pacific.
+Germany lost around 13% of its European territory and ceded all of its colonial possessions.